Andrek01/alexarc4shng/README.md

 The plugin gives the possibilty to control an Alexa-Echo-Device remote by smartHomeNG.
 So its possible to switch on an TuneIn-Radio Channel, send some messages via Text2Speech when an event happens on the knx-bus or on the Visu.
 On the Web-Interface you can define your own commandlets (functions).
 The follwing functions are available on the Web-Interface :

 - Store a cookie-file to get access to the Alexa-WebInterface
+- manually Login with your credentials (sored in the /etc/plugin.yaml)
 - See all available devices, select one to send Test-Functions
 - define Commandlets - you can load,store,delete, check and test Commandlets
 - the Commandlets can be loaded to the webinterface by clicking on the list